mynodebtc/mynode_docs/docs/advanced/customize-config.md

 # Customizing Bitcoin and LND Config

 ## Customizing your Bitcoin Configuration
-myNode generates much of the Bitcoin config automatically so it can easily communciate with other services on the device.
+MyNode generates much of the Bitcoin config automatically so it can easily communciate with other services on the device.
 However, you may want to tweak certain settings to control bandwidth, add specific peers, etc...

-To do this, you can edit the config via the Bitcoin page in the myNode UI.
+To do this, you can edit the config via the Bitcoin page in the MyNode UI.

 <center>
   <figure>